MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manage-your-device/WindowsFileSharing.md

 * Connect to your device through [PowerShell](../connect-your-device/powershell.md) or [SSH](../connect-your-device/ssh.md).
 * By default the file sharing  server is started when the device is booted.
 * To disable the file sharing  server so that it does not start when the device starts, type `reg add HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\services\lanmanserver /v Start /t REG_DWORD /d 0x3 /f`
-* To enable the file sharing  server so that starts when the device starts, type `reg add HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\services\lanmanserver /v Start /t REG_DWORD /d 0x2 /f`
+* To enable the file sharing server, so that starts when the device starts, type `reg add HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\services\lanmanserver /v Start /t REG_DWORD /d 0x2 /f`

     ![Server enable disable](../media/WindowsFileSharing/smb_enable_disable.png)